GaaraLabs/Gaara-Bot/Installation/Setup.md

 ### Changing bot status

-- To Change your bot's status you need edit `ready.js` file which you can find [Here](../events/ready.js)
+- To Change your bot's status you need edit `ready.js` file which you can find [Here](../events/ready.js).
-- In `ready.js` edit line xyz to change your bot's status and line xyz to change your bot's presence.
+- In `ready.js` edit line 3 to change your bot's status and line 4 to change your bot's presence.

 ```js
 // Change bot's status